ga-wdi-boston/ga-multifiles-lab/README.md

 Must have the .rb on the file name to load.

+> Load is typically used for checking for small changes and debugging

 #### Kernel#require
-This will load a ruby file ONCE.
-All subsequent require statements will not load the file.
+This will load a ruby file ONCE and only once.
+All subsequent require statements will not reload the file.

+This will look for the ruby file in.

+    1. The $LOAD_PATH
+    2. Relative to the CURRENT DIRECTORY.

-*Doesn't need the .rb file extension, but won't hurt if it's there.
+* Doesn't need the .rb file extension, but won't hurt if it's there.
-*Does need the relative path './'.
+* Does need the relative path './'.

 <code>
 pry(main)> require './calendar'